-Developmental Studies Department, Willamette Hall 200, 541-917-4683
+Willamette Hall 200, 541-917-4683, www.linnbenton.edu/go/developmental-studies

 The Developmental Studies Department provides classes and services to prepare students for success in college.
 Through classroom experiences and individualized help in the Learning Center, its programs focus on improving student skills in writing, reading, and studying.
 The department's broad services to diverse groups across campus act as a bridge between instructional areas and student services.